-This dataset contains high-resolution aerial imagery from the USDA NAIP program , high-resolution land cover labels from the Chesapeake Conservancy , and low-resolution land cover labels from the USGS NLCD 2011 dataset 3 formatted to accelerate machine learning research into land cover mapping.
+This dataset contains high-resolution aerial imagery from the USDA NAIP program , high-resolution land cover labels from the Chesapeake Conservancy , low-resolution land cover labels from the USGS NLCD 2011 dataset , low-resolution multi-spectral imagery from Landsat 8 , and high-resolution building footprint masks from Microsoft Bing , formatted to accelerate machine learning research into land cover mapping.
 The Chesapeake Conservancy spent over 10 months and $1.3 million creating a consistent six-class land cover dataset covering the Chesapeake Bay watershed.
 While the purpose of the mapping effort by the Chesapeake Conservancy was to create land cover data to be used in conservation efforts, the same data can be used to train machine learning models that can be applied over even wider areas.

 Further developments in models and related tools can be found at:

 If you use this data set, please cite the associated manuscript:

 Robinson C, Hou L, Malkin K, Soobitsky R, Czawlytko J, Dilkina B, Jojic N. Large Scale High-Resolution Land Cover Mapping with Multi-Resolution Data.
 Proceedings of the 2019 Conference on Computer Vision and Pattern Recognition (CVPR 2019). (bibtex)

 At the highest level this dataset is organized by tiles.
 A tile is a spatial area measuring roughly 6km x 7.5km (with definitions that roughly match up with USGS quarter quadrangles).
 Each tile comes with seven corresponding GeoTIFFs: